Http://buddhism-controversy-blog.com is operated by Tenzin Peljor.

 The blog had different names.

-In July 2013 the Blog has been renamed to http://buddhism-controversy-blog.com.
+In July 2013 the Blog was renamed to http://buddhism-controversy-blog.com.

 Guest posts do not necessarily reflect the point of view of the blog owner.
 They are added to allow a constructive discussion from different angles.
 Most guest posts are written anonymously because the authors wished to be anonymous.
 However, the real name of the author of any guest post and his or her background is known to the blog owner.